bartoszmonka/Portfolio/README.md

 ## About me

-Certified Software Tester with over 3 years of commercial experience in banking application testing both frontend.
-Last 3 years I spent in five members development team in project to settle invoices for financial department in Bank.
-I'm oriented for further development as Test Automation Developer.
+Certified Software Tester with over 4 years of commercial experience in banking application testing both frontend.
+3 years I spent in five members development team in project to settle invoices for financial department in Bank.
+Currently I am testing mobile applications (iOS, Android) in Viessmann Research & Development Center.
+I'm oriented for further development as Test Automation Developer (web and mobile applications).

 ## Tech Stack